waterlock/waterlock/README.md

 ```bash
 ./node_modules/bin/waterlock generate all
 ```
 this will generate all the necessary components, however you do not have strict access yet!
 The custom policies are generated via the command above but not yet applied.
-To apply policies crack open your `config/policies.js` file and add someting like the following:
+To apply policies crack open your `config/policies.js` file and add something like the following:

 ```js
 MyController:{